eXascaleInfolab/2018-RecovDB/README.md

 2. Download the latest monetdb source from: https://www.monetdb.org/downloads/sources/Latest/

-3. Extract and enter MonetDB-default/ directory with the sources.
-Open README-Debian and install all the packages listed as obligatory dependencies.
-In addition, install the following optional dependencies:
+3. Enter the extracted folder, open README-Debian and install all the packages listed as obligatory dependencies.
+Then, run the following commands:

 ``` bash
 $ sudo apt install libatomic-ops-dev python-dev python-numpy uuid-dev